coniferconifer/ESP32_MAX30102_simple-SpO2_plotter/ESP32_MAX30102_simple-SpO2_plotter-BLE/README.md

 ## Tips:
-- Used argorithm
+- Used algorithm

+The DC components of IR and RED are obtained by inputting the raw data into a low-pass filter.
-  DC component of IR and RED data (average) is calculated by digital low pass filter and subtracted from raw data to get AC components.
+The AC components of IR and RED are calculated by subtracting the DC components from the raw data.
-  Then, square root means of AC component of RED and IR are calculated for every 100 samples.
+The square root mean of the AC components of IR and RED is calculated for every 100 samples.

   SpO2 is calculated as
 ```